DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 Google is always testing features and changes, big and small, to try and get an idea of what works best.

-Sometimes, Google will change things and, afterwards, it doesn’t seem like it was a change for the better.
+Sometimes, Google will change things and, afterward, it doesn’t seem like it was a change for the better.

 But, that’s Google, and sometimes the changes (or lack of commonsense features) leave webmasters, marketers, and searchers scratching their heads.